SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 Pushing yourself to write your thoughts in a clear manner will give you a clearer understanding of the subject, as well learning useful new insights along the way.
 If you are a software engineer, you probably often write more text than code on any given day, writing advice works well for your daily work as for writing code (aka writing a solution).
 Some programming languages are not so close to natural languages, in that case, you could consider writing  the pseudocode first.
 My advice is a non-exhaustive and informal list, pick what works for you.

+Althought writing is most commonly thought of as a way of expressing thoughts that we have already formed, it is also an excellent tool for discovering and clarifying thoughts.
 Improving your writing will directly improve your ability to write better code and vice-versa.

 ## The Reader
 Some of the best and clearly written articles are jargon articles that are even accessible to people from outside that given jargon.
 Many TED talks discuss scientific topics, made accessible by the speaker.
 Within the field of software engineering it is hard to agree on what constitutes a minimum general knowledge within the field.
 There are countless technologies, libraries, experience levels, tools, languages and frameworks, making it impossible to all know the same things.
 In addition, the majority of software engineers must communicate with non or semi technical stakeholders to get things done.
 There is no point to fight this.
 Mind the reader or target audience.